KliCk5000/node-capstone/README.md

 MVP Important:

-- Landing page to describe what the app is (requirement for project)
+- [ ] Landing page to describe what the app is (requirement for project)
-- List or Directory of clients
+- [x] List or Directory of clients
-- Add client contact, look up pre-existing client or add new client
+- [x] Add client contact, look up pre-existing client or add new client
-- Notes: enter notes
+- [x] Notes: enter notes
+- [x] Sign-up or log-in screen

 Future Feature screens:

-- Sign-up or log-in screen, and a way to reset password
+- [ ] way to reset password
-- After login, see any alerts for contact reminders Click on their name to go to their record
+- [ ] After login, see any alerts for contact reminders
-  Possibly click on call/text/email to do the action and automatically create log of communication
+- [x]  Click on their name to go to their record Possibly click on call/text/email to do the action and automatically create log of communication
-- Once the correct client is found or created, add point of contact (could use the word point in naming of app? - Nevermind, point of contact refers to the person that a client communicates with, not the action of communicating)
+- [ ] Once the correct client is found or created, add point of contact
-- Choose type: Phone Call/Text/Email/In Person
+- [ ] Choose type: Phone Call/Text/Email/In Person
-- Followup Needed?
+- [ ] Followup Needed?
 Yes/No
-- Date/Time for reminder to follow up
+- [ ] Date/Time for reminder to follow up
-- Recurring reminder?
+- [ ] Recurring reminder?
-- Click to view recent contacts with this client a
+- [ ] Click to view recent contacts with this client

 ## User flow